tobanw/blog-posts/2017-06-22-reddit-engagement.md

 As reddit content is entirely user-generated, I decided to focus on commenting behavior as a proxy for adding value to the reddit experience.
 Comments are an integral part of reddit — as many a redditor knows, discussions in the comments often contain some of the most valuable content.
 For each user, I calculated the *number of monthly comments* as a metric for user engagement.
-For reddit, more comments make the site better on the whole, which brings in more visitors and hence pageviews.
+For reddit, more comments make the site better on the whole, which brings in more visitors and pageviews.
-As reddit earns 95% of its revenue from ads, the number of comments per user is a key metric for the business.
+As reddit earns 95% of its revenue from ads, this is very important to the success of the business.

+### Frontpage vs subreddits

 The distinction between the reddit frontpage and other subreddits is the key divide in the reddit experience.
 The frontpage surfaces excellent content with broad appeal and is extremely popular.